ynngliu/AES/README.md

 * Name each of the layers
 * Try importing only some of the layers
 * Output intermediate layers
-* Import the word embedding from outside
+* Import the word embedding from outside, Freeze or Trainable
-* Freeze the word embedding layers

 * Add proper metrics to evaluate the training process